 - Watch closely for cues that he is done with a feeding.
 Some babies will start to fidget, pull off the breast and look around, or even tense their jaws right before they clamp down.
 Learn to read his signals.

 - Biting is most likely to occur when your baby is full and loses interest in nursing, toward the end of a feeding.
-Watch him closely for signs that he is ready to stop the feeding, so you can take him off before he bites.
+Look for for signs that he is ready to stop the feeding, so you can take him off before he bites.